DannyMeister/Install-TF2Maps/README.md

 ```powershell
 .\Install-TF2Maps.ps1
 ```

-You will be prompted to input the url which you can copy/paste from the address bar of your browser if you have found a fast download server.
-Or ask a server administrator of the gaming community you are playing with.

-The Steam and Team Fortress 2 directories will hopefully be auto-located, but if not you will be prompted for them.
-An example of where Team Fortress map download folder if you installed Steam to C:\Program Files\ would be C:\Program Files\Steam\SteamApps\common\Team Fortress 2\tf\download\maps

 There are two optional parameters, `Url` and `Path`, one or both of which you can pass when calling the script if you already have the address of the download site and your TF2 2 maps directory handy.
 For example: